Bune Information

 Meanwhile, ‘Lady Bune’ presents a slightly more approachable aspect, perhaps indicative of the more personal and intimate interactions followers or summoners might seek with Her.

-Together, these titles not only denote rank but also function as invocation keys, unlocking different aspects of Her nature and the potential benefits such engagements may yield.
+Together, these titles not only denote rank but can also function as invocation keys, unlocking different aspects of Her nature and the potential benefits such engagements may yield.

 Associations in ancient culture